How to Price With Confidence and Increase Revenue

 Each completed conversation is an exposure rep (see Layer 5 in the 7-layer system) that rewires your nervous system's response to discomfort.

-Who This Course Is For (And Who It’s Not) (conversion filter = trust signal)
+Who This Pricing Confidence Course Is For (And Who It's Not)

 This is where trust often gets built—not through hype, but through honest fit.